-- Be focused on helping an employer meet their goals.
-(This means that you will want to write a slightly different objective or summary statement for each job you are trying to get.)
+- Be focused on helping an employer meet his or her goals (this means you will want to write a slightly different objective or summary statement for each job you are trying to get)

-- Start with the most important idea about yourself that you want to tell the hiring manager.
+- Start with the most important idea about yourself that you want to tell a hiring manager

-- Be brief, but concise.
-(A few bullet points of your best skills and achievements, or a sentence or two that really tells the potential employer what you have to offer if he keeps reading).
+- Be brief but concise (a few bullet points of your best skills and achievements, or a sentence or two that really tells a potential employer what you have to offer if he keeps reading)

-- Position you as the best model of whatever position, role, or industry you are trying to enter.
-That means you should research the position before you write your resume for it.
+- Position you as the best model of whatever position, role, or industry you are trying to enter; this means you should research the position before you write your resume for it

 Open your My Resume document to complete this activity.
 Enter your own information into this document as we progress through each lesson in this unit.

 You will be working only in the Objective and Summary portions of the document for this activity.
 Please refer to the orange box in the following picture: